samuelgoto/proposal-block-params/README.md

 Early feedback from @adamk, @domenic, @slightlyoff, @erights, @waldemarhowart, @bterlson and @rwaldron (click [here](https://github.com/samuelgoto/proposal-block-params/issues/new) to send feedback).

-This is a very early [stage 0](https://tc39.github.io/process-document/) exploration of a syntactical simplication (heavily inspired by [Kotlin](https://kotlinlang.org/docs/reference/type-safe-builders.html) and [Groovy](http://docs.groovy-lang.org/docs/latest/html/documentation/core-domain-specific-languages.html)) that enables domain specific languages to be developed in userland.
+This is a very early [stage 0](https://tc39.github.io/process-document/) exploration of a syntactical simplication (heavily inspired by [Kotlin](https://kotlinlang.org/docs/reference/type-safe-builders.html), [Ruby](#ruby) and [Groovy](http://docs.groovy-lang.org/docs/latest/html/documentation/core-domain-specific-languages.html)) that enables domain specific languages to be developed in userland.

-It is syntactic sugar that allows on function calls, omitting parantheses around the ***last*** parameter when that's a lambda.
+It is a syntactic simplification that allows, on function calls, to omit parantheses around the ***last***  parameter when that's a lambda.

 For example: